qsoon/pca_on_river/README.md

 # PCA on River networks

 This repo contains the source code for PCA on river networks.
 Especially, it analyzes the Geum River TOC data.

+For the detail, please refer to our paper: [https://doi.org/10.1002/env.2753](https://doi.org/10.1002/env.2753).

 ## Description